spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 	1. (Optional) If needed, change the **Region**.
 1. Click **Launch Deployment**.

 Your deployment(s) won’t launch instantly.
-A console window is displayed where you can view progress.
+A console window is displayed where you can see their progress.

 When your deployment(s) have launched, you can open the [Console]({{urlRoot}}/content/glossary#console) to view them.